Occupational Health & Safety9 min

 Why it matters

 The protection of the physical and mental integrity and well-being of employees is a core responsibility of dormakaba.
 Accidents and work-related illnesses can be of a long-term nature and entail costs to society and the company.
 We can only be successful in the long term if we help ensure our employees remain healthy.
-Occupational health and safety (OHS) addresses not only the safe operation of machines, ergonomic workplaces or the handling of hazardous substances, but also mental health issues including stress, depression and emotional well-being.
-We strive to simultaneously create optimal working conditions for our employees and to ensure operational efficiencies.
+Occupational health and safety (OHS) addresses not only the safe operation of machines, ergonomic workplaces, and the handling of hazardous substances, but also mental health issues, including stress, depression, and emotional well-being.
+We strive simultaneously to create optimal working conditions for our employees and to ensure operational efficiencies.

 Throughout our business and particularly at our manufacturing sites worldwide, the health and safety of our employees is a priority.
-We want to provide a safe workplace, though many injuries are still occurring in and around our facilities: including cuts, stumbles, commuting accidents, burns in smelting operations, heavy lifting or exposure to toxic fumes in galvanization processes.
-Currently, dormakaba has only location-specific systems in place to align with national regulations and standards.
+We want to provide a safe workplace, though injuries still occur in and around our facilities: including cuts, stumbles, commuting accidents, burns in smelting operations, heavy lifting, or exposure to toxic fumes in galvanization processes.
+Currently, dormakaba has only location-specific systems in place to align with national regulations and standards, as well as ISO 45001 certifications in larger manufacturing facilities.

-It is our goal that, by the end of financial year 2021/22, all dormakaba manufacturing sites will maintain an occupational health and safety management system based on the rigorous standards set forth by ISO 45001 or OHSAS 18001.
-73% of our manufacturing sites have already achieved this.
+It is our goal that, by the end of financial year 2021/22, all dormakaba manufacturing sites will maintain an occupational health and safety management system based on the rigorous standards set forth by ISO 45001.
+A total of 82% of our manufacturing sites have already achieved this.
 These sites have designated safety personnel, safety committees, regular safety training, and they collaborate with external partners to ensure that health and safety standards are integrated in prevailing production processes at dormakaba.

-In addition, 21% of the manufacturing sites covered in this report benefit from the ISO 45001 or OHSAS 18001 certification.
-Our facility in Vittorio Veneto (Italy), for example, achieved ISO 45001 certification in the 2019/20 financial year.
+In addition, 24% of the manufacturing sites covered in this report benefit from ISO 45001 certification.
+Nine of our sites in Germany (Villingen-Schwenningen, Velbert, Bad Berka), Austria (Herzogenburg, Eggenburg) and Switzerland (Wetzikon, Rümlang, St. Gallen, Lausanne), for example, successfully implemented ISO 45001 standards in the financial year 2020/21.

 To ensure our employees remain healthy, dormakaba focuses on three areas: